Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 - 12 years of gutter cleaning: $1,920

 Assuming you can clean the guarded gutters yourself every few years the difference between having guards installed and having them cleaned every year is $720 in favor of gutter guards.
-But if you have to have your guarded gutters cleaned every two years then having to hiring someone to clean them every year saves you $240.
-After all of that, you will be ready to have to replace the guards again.
+But if you need to have your guarded gutters cleaned every two years, then having to hire someone to clean them reduces the gutter guard advantage to $240 in savings.
+After all of that, you will need to have to replace the guards again.

 So, Is It Worth It?